annotation/text-fabric/tf/docs/about/usefunc.md

     who own the repository.

 !!! note "Security note"
-    Text-Fabric data maybe downloaded from arbitrary repositories on GitHub, but the downloaded material will be read as *data* and not executed as code.
+    Text-Fabric data maybe downloaded from arbitrary repositories on GitHub/GitLab, but the downloaded material will be read as *data* and not executed as code.

 ## Details